 End Stages of COPD: Dying from COPD

 Unfortunately, for some patients, COPD will eventually result in death.
-COPD is the third leading cause of death in America, with smoking cited as the cause of COPD in most of the cases.
+Chronic lower respiratory disease, primarily COPD, was the third leading cause of death in the United States in 2011, with smoking cited as the cause of COPD in most of the cases.
 Unfortunately, in most cases, doctors are unable to give a clear prognosis once someone has been diagnosed with COPD.
 Some patients live six months, while others live for years.
 A person’s age at diagnosis weighs heavily into life expectancy, but those with moderate to severe COPD will usually have reduced life expectancy despite their age.

 For most patients whose COPD becomes fatal, lung failure is the ultimate cause of death.
 After months, years, or even decades of struggling with lung problems, the patient’s lungs finally stop working.
 Heart failure is also a factor for COPD fatalities, with COPD often contributing to heart problems.
 Other patients may suffer from lung infections or lung cancer.